FREE Shipping from $150 | FREE Express from $200

 Lab-Grown vs Dì Dào (地道)

-To put it simply, reishi grown in a mountain in China and reishi grown in labs is different, no matter what the scientists say.
+To put it simply, reishi grown in a mountain in China and reishi in labs is different, no matter what the scientists say.
 At SuperFeast, we are absolutely steadfast in this knowing.
 It is akin to a factory-farmed cow and a cow living out in the fields.

 You cannot expect the same energy from a mushroom that didn't have to grow through cold winters and nights, exposed to high altitudes and winds and fed off natural water such as rain and water from the river.

-Again, to quote Mr Teeguarden:
+Again, to quote Teeguarden:

 “Chemical analysis is also an important method of determining the quality of an herb.
 But it is a highly over-rated method.
 Generally one, or maybe two, chemicals are established as a “marker” for an herb, and herbs are sold based on that marker.
 This can be very misleading.
 Herbs are complex, and some are VERY complex.
 Reishi mushroom, for example, has over 800 known pharmacologically active constituents.
 Many of them play roles in the benefits attributed to Reishi.
 The quantity of certain constituents matters, but so does the quality of these constituents.
 And the ratio of these constituents may play an essential role in whether an herb does something or not, or does it well.
 To sell Reishi or any other herb based on narrow standardization (one or two marker constituents) is just a trick.”

-Dì Dào (地道) is kind of like the wine industry’s notion of terroir, but the concept of Dì Dào (地道) is slightly more complex because it is intricately related to effectiveness of the herbs, as well as macroscopic qualities such as taste and appearance.
+Dì Dào (地道) is kind of like the wine industry’s notion of terroir, but the concept of Dì Dào (地道) is slightly more complex because it is intricately related to of the herbs, as well as macroscopic qualities such as taste and appearance.
 It’s kind of like the idea of a vintage too, how that year the grapes tasted a certain way as a result of their exposure to rain, sun and whatever else was going on…we find our herbs vary from season to season, and if you take our herbs over a few years you’ll notice that too.

 Cultivation in and of itself is not considered to have a negative effect on many herbs, so long as they are still exposed to the natural elements.
 Most Dì Dào (地道) cultivation is semi-wild, in that the herbs are still fighting to survive and are not given an easy run!!
-The constituents of a plant are affected by environmental factors such as soil, climate, humidity and light, which directly influence the bioactive compounds available in the resultant herbal medicine.
-In ancient times, differences based on environmental conditions were noted in the Chinese saying that “tangerines that grow south of the huai river are tangerines, when grown north of the huai river they are bitter oranges; the leaves are similar but the flavor of the fruit is different.”
+The constituents of a plant are affected by environmental factors such as soil, climate, humidity light, which directly influence the bioactive compounds available in the resultant herbal medicine.
+In ancient times, differences based on environmental conditions were noted in the Chinese saying that “tangerines that grow south of the river are when grown north of the river they are bitter oranges; the leaves are similar but the flavor of the fruit is different.”

 Mason_Taylor_China_Sourcing